-Parents also lack awareness that there are other ways to parent than the traditional methods of punishments, rewards and time-outs.
+Parents also lack awareness that there are other ways to a parent than the traditional methods of punishments, rewards, and time-outs.
 Society portrays children as needing parenting over and strict discipline.
-Somewhere along the line showing respect, empathy, and modelling kindness have been forgotten or implied as permissive.
+Somewhere along the line showing respect, empathy, and modeling kindness have been forgotten or implied as permissive.

-Finally parents are under a tremendous amount of stress.
-When we live in a constant state of stress we then revert to our typical emergency responses of fight, flight and freeze.
+Finally, parents are under a tremendous amount of stress.
+When we live in a constant state of stress we then revert to our typical emergency responses of fight, flight, and freeze.
 Life is so fast-passed that there is little time to calm down and think before reacting to a situation.
-This is where parents fail in regulating their own emotions before reacting to their children’s behaviour.
+This is where parents fail in regulating their own emotions before reacting to their children’s behavior.

 3. Tell us more about Joyful Mud Puddles.
 How does it help in parenting?

-Joyful Mud Puddles exists to help guide parents towards confidence and peace in their family.
-Through parenting courses and group meetings I offer support, knowledge and community to mothers struggling in their parenting and homeschooling journey.
+Joyful Mud Puddles exists to help guide parents towards confidence and peace in their families.
+Through parenting courses and group meetings, I offer support, knowledge, and community to mothers struggling in their parenting and homeschooling journey.
 This is crucial given our current global situation.

-The focus of my advice is on respectful parenting, problem solving and connection.
-Understanding the feelings and needs behind behaviour is also important.
+The focus of my advice is on respectful parenting, problem-solving, and connection.
+Understanding the feelings and needs behind the behavior is also important.
 Parents also need to feel confident in their parenting decisions, without judgment or shame.
 Joyful Mud Puddles is here to equip parents and help them to make their own informed choices about what they feel is best for their own unique family.